Peninsula 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has remained stable in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, and South America.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, eastern Australia, the south Pacific, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 September to 30 September, 6 October to 10 October, and 14 October to 18 October.
-Rain events originating in the tropics and moving south are possible about 28 September to 2 October, 9 October to 13 October, and 15 October to 19 October.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 7 August to 11 August, 11 August to 15 August, and 22 August to 26 August.
+Rain events originating in the tropics and moving south are possible about 18 August to 22 August.

-Over Western Australia the strongest cold fronts should occur about 6 October to 10 October, 14 October to 18 October, and 18 October to 22 October.
+Over Western Australia the strongest cold fronts should occur about 2 August to 6 August, 11 August to 15 August, and 22 August to 26 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.